chucklever/i-d-update-copy-spec/draft-cel-nfsv4-update-copy-spec.md

 > requests.
 If an NFS client implements an asynchronous copy
 > capability, it MUST implement a mechanism for recovering from
 > a lost CB_OFFLOAD request.
 The NFSv4.2 protocol provides
-> one such mechanism in the form of OFFLOAD_STATUS.
+> one such mechanism in the form of the OFFLOAD_STATUS operation.

 # Security Considerations

-One important responsibility of an NFS server implementation is to manage a finite set of resources in a way that minimizes the opportunity for NFS clients to maliciously or unintentionally cause a denial-of-service scenario.
+One critical responsibility of an NFS server implementation is to manage its finite set of resources in a way that minimizes the opportunity for network actors (such as NFS clients) to maliciously or unintentionally cause a denial-of-service scenario.

 ## Limiting Size of Individual COPY Operations

-Server implementations have so far chosen to limit the byte range of COPY operations, either statically (by setting a fixed limit on the number of bytes a single COPY can process, where the server truncates the copied byte range) or dynamically (by setting a timeout).
-In either case, the server returns a short COPY result.
+NFS server implementations have so far chosen to limit the byte range of COPY operations, either by setting a fixed limit on the number of bytes a single COPY can process, where the server truncates the copied byte range, or by setting a timeout).
+In either case, the NFS server returns a short COPY result.

-Client implementations accommodate this limit by sending a fresh COPY for the remainder of the byte range, until the full byte range has been processed.
+Client implementations accommodate a short COPY result by sending a fresh COPY for the remainder of the byte range, until the full byte range has been processed.

 ## Limiting the Number of Outstanding Asynchronous COPY Operations

-It is easily possible for NFS clients to send more asynchronous COPY requests than server resources can handle.
+It is easily possible for NFS clients to send more asynchronous COPY requests than NFS server resources can handle.
 For example, a client could create a large file, and then request multiple copies of that file's contents to /dev/null.

 A good quality server implementation SHOULD block clients from starting many COPY operations.
-The implementation can apply a fixed per-client limit, a per-server limit, or a dynamic limit based on available resources.
+The implementation might apply a fixed per-client limit, a per-server limit, or a dynamic limit based on available resources.
 When that limit has been reached, subsequent COPY requests will receive NFS4ERR_OFFLOAD_NO_REQS